Aymeric Laporte: Spain

-In May 2021, the Spanish Council of Ministers granted Spanish nationality to Laporte following a process initiated on his behalf by the Royal Spanish Football Federation (RFEF).
+In May 2021, the Spanish Council of Ministers granted Spanish nationality to Laporte following a process initiated on his behalf by the Royal Spanish Football Federation (RFEF); it was later reported that a phone call to the player from national coach Luis Enrique encouraging him to join the squad had been a decisive factor in completing the process (Laporte had previously claimed in late 2018 that "playing for Spain is out of the question" and that he would not apply for dual citizenship).
 FIFA approved the change of association later that week, allowing him to play for Spain at the upcoming UEFA Euro 2020 tournament.
-Laporte had previously claimed that "playing for Spain is out of the question" and that he would not apply for dual citizenship.

 On 24 May 2021, Laporte was included in Spain's 24-man squad for Euro 2020.
 On 4 June, he made his Spain debut when he started in a friendly goalless draw with Portugal.
 He scored his debut goal for the national team on 23 June, in the group stage 5–0 routing of Slovakia.
+Spain lost to eventual winners Italy via a penalty shootout at the semi-final stage.

+He was selected for the 2022 FIFA World Cup squad and made three appearances in the tournament as Spain were again eliminated on penalties, this time by Morocco in the Round of 16.

 On 14 July 2024, Laporte helped Spain win their fourth European title at UEFA Euro 2024, playing in every knockout game as a starter.
+At the semi-final stage they defeated France, in which Laporte's defensive partner was Robin Le Normand, also a French native with a similar path of naturalisation following a long period playing in Spain for a Basque club (Real Sociedad in his case).

+On 25 May 2026, Laporte was named in Spain's squad for the 2026 FIFA World Cup.
+He started all eight of the matches as they progressed to, and won, the final, conceding only one goal along the way and again eliminating France.